getappmap/appmap-intellij-plugin/README.md

-# App.Land for JetBrains IDEs
+# AppLand for JetBrains IDEs
-**Note: this is an experimental plugin to verify the technical feasibility**

 ## System Requirements
-**IntelliJ IDEA 2021.1** is currently required to use this experimental plugin.
+**IntelliJ IDEA 2021.1** is required to use this plugin.

 Only installations, which use the bundled JetBrains Java runtime, support the JCEF engine for rendering.